rkt/rkt/app-container/README.md

 `actool` will automatically determine which type of manifest it is checking (by using the `acKind` field common to all manifests), so there is no need to specify which type of manifest is being validated:
 ```
-$ actool /tmp/my_fileset
+$ actool validate /tmp/my_fileset
 /tmp/my_fileset: valid FilesetManifest
 ```

-If a manifest fails validation, the first error encountered is returned, along with a non-zero exit status:
+If a manifest fails validation the first error encountered is returned along with a non-zero exit status:
 ```
 $ actool validate nover.json
 nover.json: invalid AppManifest: acVersion must be set